tomascupr/emdash/README.md

   alt="Emdash" width="900">
   </p>

-Emdash is an orchestration layer for running multiple Codex CLI agents in parallel, each isolated in its own Git worktree — so you can fan out tasks, keep changes compartmentalized, and manage everything from a single UI.
+emdash is an orchestration layer for running multiple Codex CLI agents in parallel, each isolated in its own Git worktree — so you can fan out tasks, keep changes compartmentalized, and manage everything from a single UI.

 <p align="center">
   <a href="https://github.com/openai/codex" target="_blank" rel="noopener">OpenAI Codex CLI</a>